johninfra/it-support-and-cybersecurity-labs/Lab-09-Password-Reset-and-Account-Lockout-Support/README.md

 ## Conclusion
 This lab provided practical experience with password reset and account lockout scenarios in a domain environment.
 It demonstrated how IT support professionals assist users who are unable to access their accounts.
 By completing this lab, I strengthened my understanding of Active Directory account management and improved my ability to troubleshoot common login issues.
 These skills are essential for entry level IT support and help desk roles.

+---

+## Ticket Scenario

+**Scenario:**
+A user is locked out of their account after multiple failed login attempts and cannot access their workstation.

+**Issue:**
+The account is locked and the user is unable to authenticate within the domain environment.

+**Diagnosis:**
+Checked Active Directory Users and Computers and confirmed the account was locked.
+Verified user identity and reviewed account status.

+**Resolution:**
+Reset the user’s password and unlocked the account using Active Directory administrative tools.

+**Verification:**
+User successfully logged into their system and confirmed access to required resources.
+Verified identity using `whoami` command.